jrvieira/octomata/README.md

 # Demo: B234/S (Serviettes)

 An automaton producing patterns resembling those of persian rugs when primed with a small, symmetric configuration.
-The following simulation sprouts from a simple 2x2 square.
+The following simulation sprouts from a simple 2x2 square in logarithmic time and space complexity, all cartesian points reflecting from a single octant.

-Logarithmic space and time complexity.

-All cartesian points reflect from a single octant.

 ![screenshot](https://raw.githubusercontent.com/jrvieira/octomata/master/io/1rug.png)
 ![screenshot](https://raw.githubusercontent.com/jrvieira/octomata/master/io/2rug.png)